leobudima/elogii-blog/content/agile-delivery-operations.md

 There is no right or wrong path to operational agility.

 Some companies develop agile deliveries from the start.

-If you haven’t deployed your delivery yet, take the time to evaluate how agile your strategy is.
-This makes it easier to quickly scale your service as you grow.
+**If you haven't deployed your delivery yet, take the time to evaluate how agile your strategy is.**

+That makes it easier to quickly scale your service as you grow.

 On the other hand, if you already have a working delivery, you have to adapt and adjust it to develop an agile environment.

 And there are three ways you can go about this:

-First, you can take the “all-in” approach to agile transformation.
+First, you can take **the “all-in” approach to agile transformation**.

 This requires you to invest a lot of resources to organization-wide commitment, so you can deploy every stage all at once.

-Then, there is the step-by-step approach.
+Then, there is **the step-by-step approach**.

 This is more systematic and lets you build an agile operation one stage at a time.

-Finally, you can initiate the transformation from the bottom-up.
+Finally, you can **initiate the transformation from the bottom-up**.

 This is an emergent approach that is more informal and relies on the efforts of each person in your organization to succeed.

 After you deploy the process of transformation (using any of these methods), you will quickly see how it will improve your delivery.